HUKang-2000/VGDNN/README.md

+# VGDNN
-# Variants of uncertain significance-guided pretrained deep neural networks(VGDNN)
+This package provides the Variants of uncertain significance-guided pretrained deep neural networks(VGDNN) model implementation.
+This implementation is provided for reference alongside the VGDNN 2026 publication and will not be actively maintained moving forward.

+what we provide:
+- Annotated variant dataset, containing curated features and labels used in this study(Final_annotated.RData).
+- Preprocessing scripts for VUS construction and feature preparation(BRCA1_BRCA2_VUS_preprocessing.R, MLH1_MSH2_VUS_preprocessing.R)
+- Training code for both pretraining and fine-tuning, provided separately for BRCA1, BRCA2, MLH1, and MSH2, enabling reproduction of the proposed learning framework under gene-specific and disease-specific setups.

+## Copyright
 Copyright (c) 2026 [Lee, D.-B, Kang, H.-U, and and Hwang, K.-B.].
 All rights reserved.
 The author retains all rights to this software and documentation

 ## Contact